 With just a few variations in words, every one of them ignores the Holy Spirit.
 Do not you think it would be gross insubordination for the apostles to recognize two in the highest offices in the universe and totally ignore the third?
 Well, I do!

-They did this because they did not know that the Holy Spirit is a personality within the Godhead, because Jesus taught them no such thing.
+They did this because they did not know that the Holy Spirit is a personality within the God family, because Jesus taught them no such thing.
 The Holy Spirit is the power God uses to direct and carry out His purposes within His creation.

 Now let us look at it from a different angle.